Raising Healthy Kids: 3 Parenting Tips for Respect and Love

 Teach by example!

-Mr. Baez gave me an example regarding this specific topic.
-He shared about one time when his son called his little sister stupid.
-Mr. Baez pulled his son aside and asked him “Have you ever heard me insult or curse at your mother or sister?”
-His son replied that he had not, Mr. Baez then asked him why he felt he had the right to talk down to his sister when his elder would never do something like that?
-Recognizing that his actions were wrong, his son bowed his head in shame.
-How we teach by example, is simply to be the example.
+He shared an example: once his son called his little sister a hurtful name.
+Mr. Baez pulled his son aside and asked, “Have you ever heard me speak disrespectfully to your mother or sister?”
+His son said no, so Mr. Baez asked why he thought it was okay to speak that way to his sister when his father would never do that.
+Realizing his mistake, his son bowed his head in shame.
+Teaching by example means simply being the example.

-Following these basic, yet often forgotten essential tips can help make your life as a parent much more pleasant.
-You might even be able to stay out of court!
+Following these basic but often overlooked tips can help make parenting more rewarding and might even help you avoid court!
 Do you have any tips for us?
 Please share them in the comment section!

-FYI, that’s not my child in the picture, that’s my little sister.
-However, I helped raise her, and she never sued us, neither has my son.
+FYI, that’s not my child in the picture.
+That’s my little sister.
+However, I helped raise her, and she never sued us, nor has my son.
 LOL.

 Leave a Reply